HanDirac/MyJuliVQC.jl/README.md

 ---

-## 👤 Authors
+## 👤 Author

 **Han Hao (郝瀚)**
-Tang Aoqing Honor Program in Science
-Jilin University
+School of Physics, Jilin University
+(Part of the development was completed during my research assistantship at the Hefei National Laboratory.)
 Email: 515673679@qq.com

----

 ## Threading Control (Added in This Fork)